An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

 The embedding~$\Gamma$ is \emphdef{cellular} if each face of~$\Gamma$ is an open disk plus possibly some part of the boundary of~$\complex$.
 We emphasize that this definition slightly departs from the standard one.
 Moreover, we will only consider cellular embeddings that are proper.

 Traditional data structures for graphs on surfaces handle graphs embedded cellularly; \emph{rotation systems}~\cite{mt-gs-01} constitute one example of such a data structure.
-In order to have efficient algorithms, refined data structures, e.g., with the gem representation~\cite[Section~2]{e-dgteg-03}, are needed.
-The basic element in the gem representation is the \emph{flag}, an incidence between a vertex, an edge, and a face of the graph.
+In order to have efficient algorithms, refined data structures, e.g., with graph-encoded maps~\cite{l-gem-82} (see also~\cite[Section~2]{e-dgteg-03}), are needed.
+The basic element in the graph-encoded map is the \emph{flag}, an incidence between a vertex, an edge, and a face of the graph.
 Three involutions allow to move from each flag to a nearby flag.
 Each flag contains a pointer to the underlying vertex, edge, and face.

 One can easily extend such data structures to possibly non-cellular embeddings on surfaces~\cite[Section~2.2]{cm-tgis-14}.
 In this framework, one must store the topology of each face, which is not necessarily homeomorphic to a disk.
 Also, a face may have several boundary components; two-way pointers connect each face to one flag of each boundary component (or to an isolated vertex of the graph, if that boundary component is a single vertex); if a face is orientable and has several boundary components, then these pointers must induce a consistent orientation of these boundary cycles.
 It is important to remark that this data structure also allows to recover the topology of the underlying surface.